Residents of Lewis, Mason or Thurston County: Apply early for WA Cares. Join the interest list. Act Now.

 UW's STAR-C Program

-The STAR-C program was designed by the University of Washington to help family caregivers who are caring for someone with Alzheimer’s disease or related dementias.
+The STAR-C program, designed by the University of Washington, helps family caregivers who support someone living with Alzheimer’s disease or related dementias.

-One of our STAR-C coaches says, “We will work together as a team using tools that have been shown to reduce difficult behaviors in the person living with dementia and decrease stress in the person helping them.
+As a STAR-C coach puts it, “We will work together as a team using tools that have been shown to reduce difficult behaviors in the person living with dementia and decrease stress in the person helping them.
 This involves breaking down behaviors and trying new strategies."

 STAR-C Program by UWIcon: PDF